anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 ### Overview of Functions
 The breakdown of the data model is as follows:

-1. Word Selection:
-  - The **choose_word** function reads a list of words from a text file (**words.txt**), selects a random word, and converts it to uppercase.
-2. Display Initialization:
-  - The **initialize_display** function initializes a display for the chosen word with underscores, one for each letter.
-3. Input Validation:
-  - The **is_valid_input** function checks if a guessed letter is a valid input, ensuring it is an alphabet letter and has a length of 1.
-4. Welcome Message:
-  - The **print_welcome** function displays a welcome message and instructions on how to play the game.
-5. Scoring Constants:
-  - CORRECT_GUESS_SCORE and INCORRECT_GUESS_PENALTY are constants used for scoring.
-6. Game Loop:
-  - The **execute_hangman_game** function contains the main game loop.
-    - It displays the welcome message if not already displayed.
-    - Asks the player if they want to start the game, and if not, exits the game.
-    - Checks if the player is ready to play.
-    - States the play_game function to start the actual game.
-    - Asks if the player wants to play again after finishing a game.
-7. Ready Status:
-  - The **get_ready_status** function asks the player if they are ready to play and returns True if the input is 'Y'.
-8. Game Logic:
-  - The **play_game** function initializes the game, plays turns until the game is over, and asks if the player wants to play again.
-  - The **play_turn** function handles a single turn of the game, updating the display, guessed letters, and lives.
-  - The **get_guessed_letter** function triggers the player to input a letter for their guess.
-  - The **update_display** function updates the display based on the guessed letter.
-9. Score Calculation:
-  - The **calculate_score** function calculates the player's score based on correct and incorrect guesses.
-10. Hangman Stages:
-  - The **hangman_stages** module contain visual representations of the Hangman stages for incorrect guesses.
-11. Game Start:
-  - The game is started by calling the **execute_hangman_game** function at the end of the script.
+1. **get_username():**
+  - Gets the username from the user.
+  - If the username is an existing one, returns it without asking for a new one.
+2. **get_sheet_data():**
+  - Retrieves data from the 'score_board' google sheet.
+  - Each entry in the data includes the username, score, and index.
+3. **update_scoreboard():**
+  - Updates the 'score_board' sheet with the username and score.
+  - If the username already exists, adds the new score to the old score.
+4. **choose_word():**
+  - Reads a list of words from a text file ("words.txt").
+  - Randomly selects one word and converts it to uppercase.
+5. **initialize_display():**
+  - Initializes the display by creating a list of underscores that are equal to the letters of the word.
+6. **is_valid_input():**
+  - Checks if the inputted guessed letter is a valid single alphabet letter.
+7. **print_welcome():**
+  - Displays a welcome message and instructions on how to play the game.
+8. **calculate_score():**
+  - Calculates the player's score based on the number of correct and incorrect guesses.
+9. **execute_hangman_game():**
+  - Handles the execution of the hangman game.
+  - Displays the welcome message and cue the player to start.
+  - Manages multiple rounds of the game, updating the scoreboard after each round.
+10. **get_ready_status():**
+  - Checks if the player is ready to play the game.
+11. **play_game():**
+  - Plays the Hangman game, allowing the player to guess words.
+  - Displays the word to guess, handles turns, updates the scoreboard, and decide the game outcome.
+12. **play_turn():**
+  - Plays a single turn of the Hangman game.
+  - Gets the letter guessed by the player, updates the display, and manages incorrect guesses.
+13. **get_guessed_letter():**
+  - Gets a letter guessed by the player and converts it to uppercase.
+14. **update_display():**
+  - Updates the display by replacing the underscore with the letter based on the guessed letter in the chosen word.

 ### Logic Flow
  The logic flow involves the continuous execution of the game, where user input is handled, and the game state is updated based on correct or incorrect guesses.
 The loop continues until the player decides to exit the game.